cmaloney/dcos-docs/_pages/administration/installing/custom/create-public-agent.md

 -

-1. From your bootstrap node, copy the `genconf/serve` directory to the agent node that you want to convert to public and run this command.
+1. From your bootstrap node, copy the `genconf/serve` directory to the agent node that you want to convert to public and run this command. <!-- do you need SSH access to your agent? -->

+        $ scp -r ./genconf/serve <agent-private-ip>:/opt/dcos_install_tmp/

 1. SSH to your agent node: